smiklos/smiklos.github.io/_posts/2020-03-05-structured-streaming-metrics.md

 ### Spark version: 2.4.4

-We will cover the following topics
+We will cover the following topics:

 * Enable and configure metric reporters for statsd
 * Enable metrics for structured streaming queries